LilDrippyMyFnf/MemeHoovy/README.md

 Hello, I do FNF content and other crap, and a fan of NomNomNami. :)

 I also will follow back if you follow me.
-(Inlcuding other socials).
+(Inlcuding other socials, & if I do notice).

 And also, you block me, I block you.